Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 Refrigerant System Optimization

-- Superheat and subcooling measurements across all operating conditions
+- Superheat and subcooling measurements at different operating conditions

 Peak Performance Strategies for Extreme Heat